-- Implementing a risk-based approach using policy, procedures, processes, system and controls to identify, manage and mitigate money laundering and terrorism financing risk - Implementing an extensive and robust transaction monitoring and screening process, to identify any suspicious transactions - Implementing customer identification and verification procedures in line with the legal and regulatory requirements - Provide timely responses to all requests sent by the CBK, Kuwait Financial Intelligence Unit (KFIU) and Public Prosecutorl. - Monitoring customer transactions for evidence of suspicious activity and reporting such activity to the competent authority - Conduct monthly/quarterly reviews and analysis on accounts linked to high-risk products to ensure if the customer is in-line with Know Your Customer (KYC) procedures - Ensure and work closely with the KYC team to raise any discrepancies related to customer's KYC information in comparison to the transactions that take place in the account - Arranging ongoing training of Bank employees with regard to AML/CFT issues and their responsibilities including new typologies and updated instructions - Create tailored training material based on the level of staff and departments in which they are working in. - Complying with all legal and regulatory requirements relating to cross-border transfers - Ensure that all CBK, Internal/External Audits, Internal Control and Compliance reviews and in line with the bank standards - Carrying out the necessary procedures to determine and verify the identity of the Ultimate Beneficial Owner - Treating customers and linked persons as High-Risk Customers who are classified as a Politically Exposed Person (PEP) through PEP screening - Refusing to open anonymous accounts or accounts in fictitious names - Refusing to establish a relationship and/or deal with the sanctioned person - Not accepting /establishing a correspondent banking relationship with a shell bank and similarly with a correspondent foreign financial institution that permits its accounts to be used by shell banks - Conducting annual and ad-hoc reviews on all correspondent banking relationships to ensure all banks are in-line with the Banks' AML policy. - Not dealing with walk-in customers - Maintaining and complying with the legal and regulatory requirements relating record retention
+- to identify, manage and mitigate money laundering and terrorism financing risk - identify any suspicious transactions - regulatory requirements - (KFIU) and Public Prosecutorl. - activity to the competent authority - Conduct monthly/quarterly reviews and analysis on accounts linked to high-risk products to ensure if the customer is in-line with Know Your Customer (KYC) procedures - Ensure and work closely with the KYC team to raise any discrepancies related to customer's KYC information in comparison to the transactions that take place in the account - Arranging ongoing training of Bank employees with regard to AML/CFT issues and their responsibilities - including new typologies and updated instructions - Create tailored training material based on the level of staff and departments in which they are working in. - Complying with all legal and regulatory requirements relating to cross-border transfers - Ensure that all CBK, Internal/External Audits, Internal Control and Compliance reviews and in line with the bank standards - Beneficial Owner - Politically Exposed Person (PEP) through PEP screening - Refusing to open anonymous accounts or accounts in fictitious names - Refusing to establish a relationship and/or deal with the sanctioned person - Not accepting /establishing a correspondent banking relationship with a shell bank and similarly with a correspondent foreign financial institution that permits its accounts to be used by shell banks - Conducting annual and ad-hoc reviews on all correspondent banking relationships to ensure all banks are in-line with the Banks' AML policy. - Not dealing with walk-in customers